🎄

 Congo Belly-ribbon-dancer

 Conjugation of unconjugated bilirubin with glucuronate results in the formation of conjugated bilirubin, which is water-soluble and can be excreted in the bile.
-Conjugated bilirubin is then metabolized by the gut bacteria into urobilinogen, which is excreted in the feces as stercobilin and gives the stool brown color.
+Conjugated bilirubin is then metabolized by the gut bacteria into urobilinogen, which is excreted in the feces as stercobilin and gives the stool a brown color.
 Conditions that result in obstruction of bile flow (e.g., stones, tumors, or strictures in the biliary system) result in increased levels of conjugated bilirubin.

 Secreted into Bile